Pulsar Project: A New Text Editor

-Since the Pulsar project is quite new, they do not have a stable release of “the community-led hyper-hackable text editor” as they describe it.
+The Pulsar project is quite new, however they now have a stable release of “the community-led hyper-hackable text editor” as they describe it.
 Every commit to the master branch of the Pulsar project is treated as beta according to “Maurício Szabo”, one of the maintainers.
 What we can see from the official website is hard work being done to communicate the project intentions.
-The text editor will eventually be released for the following operating systems, Linux (x86_64), ARM 64 (e.g. Raspberry Pi, Pinebook, etc.), macOS, and Windows.
+The text editor is available for the following operating systems, Linux (x86_64), ARM 64 (e.g. Raspberry Pi, Pinebook, etc.), macOS, and Windows.
 This related to being able to get the application via, Debian/Ubuntu package (deb), Fedora/RHEL package (rpm), Appimage, macOS (Intel/Apple M1/M2), Windows (setup/portable), and as an archive (zip, tar.gz).
 Seems to cover just about every major system, which is wonderful to see.
 What surprised me the most thus far is seeing manual instructions to build the binaries for various operating systems.
 Typically, in my experience this is found on the project Git website.

-Though the list of features shown is not uncommon in a text editor like this, I still thought it would be nice to see an overview of what has been posted thus far.
+Though the list of features shown is not uncommon in a text editor like this, I still thought it would be nice to see an overview.

 |Cross-platform Editing||Pulsar works across operating systems.
 Use it on OS X, Windows, or Linux.|

 |File System Browser||Easily browse and open a single file, a whole project, or multiple projects in one window.|

 |Find and Replace||Find, preview, and replace text as you type in a file or across all your projects with regular expression support.|

 |Markdown Preview||A live preview/rendered text of Markdown (markdown-preview).|

 |Multiple Cursor Selection||Manipulate text on multiple lines or selections at once.|